dannynoonan/transcript-playground/README.md

 Docker version 24.0.7, build afdd53b
 ```

-I'm running Docker Desktop, and behind the "Settings" button and under "Softare Updates" I see:
+I'm running Docker Desktop, and behind the "Settings" button and under "Software Updates" I see:
 ```
 You're currently on version 4.26.1 (131620).
 The latest version is 4.27.1 (136059)
 ```